One of the most frequent questions I’m asked at the workshops that I lead is “What’s your process?” Here are a few of my answers.

 Nature is my starting point.
 I live in an urban area, so I’m glad to spend any time I can getting away from the crowds to simplify and slow down.

 When I’m in my studio, I revisit nature in my mind as I paint.
 What emerges are paintings that are my interpretation of the landscape and nature.
 The artwork doesn’t reflect a specific scene.
-Rather, it’s an invented landscape that’s a distillation of my memories of walks and travels.
+Rather, it’s an imagined landscape that’s a distillation of my memories of walks and travels.
 As a result, by design, I want each person to see my paintings with their own ideas of place and emotion.

 Abstracting the Landscape

+With intention, my paintings suggest, rather than tell, a specific story.
 While some paintings include representational elements I see in a landscape, I aim to hint at a shape or color.
 To do that, I challenge myself to filter and simplify what I see and paint, to push objects and color to abstraction.

 I create my artwork using oil paint, dry pigments, charcoal, sand, marble dust, and mediums such as Cold Wax, Galkyd, Galkyd Gel, and Neo Megilp.
 I create these paintings slowly adding texture as paint is applied, wiped away, scraped, and scratched.